vic-cheung/rpy-bridge/README.md

 renv::restore()
 ```

-Review the scripts in `examples/r-deps/` before running; they install system
-libraries and R packages and should be run from a trusted environment.
-For
-CI, use `r-lib/actions/setup-r` to install R, then run the `Rscript` command
-above to prepare the `renv` environment.
+---

 ## Collaboration note

-This repository provides example R setup scripts for teams working across
-Python and R. Each project may require different R packages — check the
-package list in `examples/r-deps/setup_env.R` and commit a `renv.lock` for
+This repository provides example R setup scripts for teams working across Python and R. Each project may require different R packages — check the package list in `examples/r-deps/setup_env.R` and commit a `renv.lock` for project-specific reproducibility.
-project-specific reproducibility.

-Clone repositories containing R scripts locally or use your
-preferred tooling to obtain scripts before execution.
+Clone repositories containing R scripts locally or use your preferred tooling to obtain scripts before execution.

+---

 ## Licensing

 - `rpy-bridge` is released under the MIT License © 2025 Victoria Cheung.
-- The project depends on [`rpy2`](https://rpy2.github.io) which is licensed
-  under the GNU General Public License v2 (or later).
-Distributing binaries that
+- The project depends on [`rpy2`](https://rpy2.github.io) which is licensed under the GNU General Public License v2 (or later).
-  bundle `rpy2` must comply with the GPL terms.
-When you install `rpy-bridge`
-  as a dependency, `rpy2` is resolved directly from its upstream maintainers.

 ### Thanks